 Native wildlife with permanent disabilities are provided homes along Willowbrook’s outdoor exhibit trail.
-Residents include a bobcat, red-shouldered and red-tailed hawks, turkey vultures, owls, red foxes, groundhogs and raccoons.
-Willowbrook is also home to two state-threatened sandhill cranes.
-An enclosed wetland bird habitat along the nature trail houses the cranes and serves as a unique educational experience.
+Residents include a bobcat, red-shouldered and red-tailed hawks, turkey vulture, owls, a red fox, groundhogs and raccoons.
+Willowbrook is also home to a state-threatened sandhill crane.
+An enclosed wetland bird habitat along the nature trail houses the crane and serves as a unique educational experience.

 Willowbrook is made up of more than 100 feet of deposits left behind when the Wisconsin Glacier melted.
 Those deposits, part of the Valparaiso Moraine, give the preserve its contours and contain a mix of rock from the bottom Lake Michigan, chunks of Canadian Shield granite and samples from all points in between.
 Ancient stone spear points found at the preserve indicate that early hunters traversed the land in search of game.